-As of December 31, 2023, we had 246 issued utility patents in the United States that expire between 2029 and 2041, 47 issued utility patents in non-U.S. jurisdictions, and 90 utility patent applications (including 6 provisional applications and 16 active PCT applications) pending in the United States and globally.
-As of such date, we also had 1 registered design patent in the United States, 36 registered design patents in non-U.S. jurisdictions and 4 pending design patent applications, 1 of which is in the United States.
+As of December 31, 2023 December 31, 2024, we had 246 256 issued utility patents in the United States that expire between 2029 2031 and 2041, 47 2042, 34 issued utility patents in non-U.S. jurisdictions, and 90 59 utility patent applications (including 63 provisional applications and 16 active PCT applications) pending in the United States and globally.
+As of such date, we also had 1 registered design patent in the United States 36 and 31 registered design patents in non-U.S. jurisdictions and 4 pending design patent applications, 1 of which is in the United States. jurisdictions.
 While we believe our patents and patent applications in the aggregate are important to our competitive position, no single patent or patent application is material to us as a whole.